 Autonomy is important because someone must feel that their behaviors are being self-determined, instead of being coerced and controlled by someone else.

 The relatedness aspects of the environments we work in will mean that the person must feel some sense of belonging and be connected with the other people so that their intrinsic motivation will flourish.

 Personal trainers have the goal of meeting the basic psychological needs of their clients by:

 Creating opportunities for mastery experiences through offering appropriate challenges and consistent forms of positive feedback.

 Including the client in their goal setting and design of the program so that we work to maintain autonomy for the theory.

 Encouraging a sense of camaraderie among the clients and the other people within the fitness environment.

-The research into motivation has shown lately that when someone is externally motivated, they are less likely to stick with something in the long term.
+Motivation research has shown lately that when someone is externally motivated, they are less likely to stick with something long-term.
 So, it is better to try to instill an intrinsic form of motivation or some combination of the two for the best forms of progress over the long term.

-Personal trainers should work to create an environment for their clients that is going to be caring and task involving for the provision of psychological benefits to clients through increases in enjoyment, social interaction, and the feelings of competence.
+Personal trainers should work to create an environment for their clients that will be caring and task involving for the provision of psychological benefits to clients through increases in enjoyment, social interaction, and feelings of competence.

 Personal trainers should utilize the task involving climate by emphasizing various forms of goals like that of the process goals over the use of the outcome goals.
-It should be things like making it to the gym for four days in a week, rather than losing some exact amount of weight.
-Goals regarding the process invite more motivation and adherence when they are achieved, rather than pure outcome goals.
+It should be things like making it to the gym four days a week rather than losing some exact amount of weight.
+Goals regarding the process invite more motivation and adherence when they are achieved rather than pure outcome goals.